coldfrey/join-the-siege/README.md

 - Perform ocr to extract the text from the file, handle different file formats
 - Run Llama 3 to classify files based on their text content (optional training/finetuning)
-- Use Gemini image model to look at the file as a whole and classify based on the image, this can act as a check to make sure they agree.
 - Deploy the classifier as a service using FastAPI